tanjoewel/mss-scraper/README.md

 For the first iteration, this application will be hosted locally, with the request being sent with cURL or Postman.
 The return will simply be a JSON object.

+Feature done 28/12/2025, but there are some issues

+- Currently it only works if it the highest and lowest temp is in a unique place and time.
+Sometimes, it is like "multiple places" or something i cannot remember. in that case, i cannot split by `<br>`, and i need to determine a proper return.

 ## Future iterations

 ### Iteration two